House readies vote to prevent a government shutdown as Speaker Johnson relies on Democrats for help

 To keep the federal government running into the new year, Johnson was willing to leave his right-flank Republicans behind and work with Democrats — the same political move that cost the last House speaker, Kevin McCarthy, his job just weeks ago.

-This time, Johnson appeared on track for a temporarily better outcome as some Republicans showed signs of revolt but withheld threats of removing the Louisiana congressman, who has been speaker for just three weeks.
+This time, Johnson of Louisiana appeared on track for a temporarily better outcome as some Republicans showed signs of unrest but stopped short of threatening to remove the speaker, who has been on the job for just three weeks.
 The Senate would act next, ahead of Friday's shutdown deadline.

-“Getting us beyond the shutdown and making sure that government stays in operation is a matter of conscience for all of us.
-We owe that to the American people," Johnson said at a news conference where he also pledged he would not support further stopgap funding measures.
+“Making sure that government stays in operation is a matter of conscience for all of us.
+We owe that to the American people," Johnson said at a news conference at the Capitol.

-“Getting us beyond the shutdown and making sure that government stays in operation is a matter of conscience for all of us.
-We owe that to the American people,” Johnson said at a news conference where he also pledged he would not support further stopgap funding measures,

 But the new Republican leader faces the same political problem that led to McCarthy's ouster —angry, frustrated, hard-right GOP lawmakers rejecting his approach, demanding budget cuts and determined to vote against the plan.
 Without enough support from his Republican majority, Johnson had little choice but to rely on Democrats to ensure passage to keep the federal government running.

-“We're not surrendering,” Johnson assured after a closed-door meeting of House Republicans at the Capitol.
+“We're not surrendering,” Johnson assured after a closed-door meeting of House Republicans, vowing he would not support another stopgap.
 “But you have to choose fights you can win.”

 Johnson, who announced his endorsement Tuesday of Donald Trump as the Republican nominee for president, hit the airwaves to sell his approach and met privately Monday night with the conservative Freedom Caucus.